 Once you have a cryptocurrency or email address provided for refund, you can send the funds.

 Please note, Coinbase only supports receiving specific cryptocurrencies.
-Any cryptocurrency that is sent to the wallet address of another cryptocurrency will be lost (if you send BTC to a BCH wallet address, these funds will not be recoverable).
+Any cryptocurrency that is sent to the address of another cryptocurrency will be lost (if you send BTC to a BCH address, these funds will not be recoverable).

 If the party you are trying to return funds to is not using Coinbase, you will need to reach out to them directly in order to get an address that can accept returns.